 She spends her downtime in the exhilarating Rockies and in the serenity of the Inglewood wildlands, whether flakes are flying or the mercury breaks zero.

 Georgine Ulmer contributes her knowledge of government relations and economic development to the Board through her 20-year career with the Federal Government.

 A native of Medicine Hat, Georgine attended universities in Calgary and Kingston and has held various positions with Industry Canada, the Calgary Economic Development, and Calgary Inc. During her time with Calgary Inc., she oversaw the work of four economic development agencies.

 Currently, Georgine devotes her time to the not-for-profit sector and various volunteer positions.
 She’s also the President of a small consulting firm, Churchill Strategies Inc.

+Prior to joining TransAlta, Shannon led a team as the Director, Regulatory, Stakeholder & Aboriginal Relations for a large energy firm.
+Her focus and expertise are in leading development and implementation of strategies for integrating risk management in projects, developing and strengthening relationships with stakeholders and managing complex regulatory, environmental and Indigenous issues.
 Shannon was the President of the Canadian Energy Law Foundation in 2014 and 2015 and an active board member of that organization from 2008 to 2016.
-She was named by Alberta Venture as one of ten Albertans to watch in 2014, and in 2013 was named by Lexpert as one of the Canadian legal community’s Leading Lawyers under 40.
+She was named by Alberta Venture as one of ten Albertans to watch in 2014 and in 2013 was named by Lexpert as one of the Canadian legal community’s Leading Lawyers under 40.

-Community involvement is also important to Shannon.
-She’s a member of her community association board and is currently the director responsible for both community safety and community events.
+Community involvement is extremely important to Shannon.
+She is a board member of her community association and is responsible for both regulatory matters and community events.